TopSPICE/Win32 v7.1 SPECIFICATIONS

 USEL Digital decoders, encoders and multiplexers

-VSWITCH Switch - voltage-controlled (levels 0 and 1)
+VSWITCH Switch - voltage-controlled (VSWITCH and SW models)

 Analog Behavioral Modeling

-POLY (polynomial functions of voltage and current), VALUE (arbitrary expressions of voltage, current, time and temperature), TABLE (look-up tables), FREQ (frequency response and s-parameter tables), LAPLACE (Laplace transforms).
+VALUE (arbitrary expressions of voltage, current, time and temperature), TABLE (look-up tables), FREQ (frequency response and s-parameter tables), LAPLACE (Laplace transforms), POLY (polynomial functions of voltage and current), arbitrary expressions for resistors and capacitors.

 Digital Simulation